The central reference for BC residential real estate

 Strata

-BC Strata Property Act, Form B, depreciation reports
+The BC Strata Property Act, the Form B certificate, and depreciation reports

 BC Strata Form B Information Certificate fee